Inhumans premiere: Marketing

 In August, Reiné said that he was not surprised by the reaction to the initial trailer because "it didn't give you the scope, it didn't give you a lot of secrets or visual effects.
 I felt it was a little bit too early because the visual effects were not ready—Medusa's hair was not ready."
-He felt the second trailer was better, and was happy with the fan response to it.
+He felt the second trailer was better and was happy with the fan response to it.
 Around that time, the first episode was released for critics to view ahead of the series' Television Critics Association (TCA) press tour panel, but initial reactions posted online were shortly taken down.
 At the TCA event, Dungey said the show is "still a work in progress.
 We're really down to the wire on some of the special effects."
 Loeb reiterated this, responding to questions from critics of the first episode's quality not being "IMAX-centric" by saying, "the show you have seen is not the finished product".
 The panel was cut short by ABC, and was widely considered by critics in attendance to be "awkward" and "uncomfortable".
 Later in the month, a new teaser for the series focusing on the different characters appeared to show Medusa's hair having been "improved", though /Films Hoai-Tran Bui felt that the teaser otherwise "doesn't do much more to convince me that this series won't be a hot mess ... [it] still seems to be suffering from its quick, shoddy production so that it could make the bewildering IMAX premiere".

-RelishMix, which analyzes activity across all major social platforms, said the release strategy of the episodes in IMAX had caused confusion among fans, with some believing it to be a film rather than episodes of a television series.
+RelishMix, which analyzes activity across all major social platforms, said the release strategy of the episodes in IMAX had confused fans, with some believing it to be a film rather than episodes of a television series.
 Of the fans aware of the IMAX premiere, many "expressed the notion that IMAX is too expensive and they will wait for the television premiere", while the service noted fan skepticism surrounding the characters and production value, and negative comparisons of the visual effects to those in the MCU films.